subvisual/subvisual.com/src/posts/2020-06-06-fixing-too-many-open-files/index.md

 On creation, each process is assigned its own limits.
-These might be inherited from the parent process, or assigned by the operating system directly, but while the process is running it will be guided by its these limits.
+These might be inherited from the parent process, or assigned by the operating system directly, but while the process is running it will be guided by these limits.

 The [`prlimit`][prlimit] command can be used to run a command with a specific set of limits.